 A person job shadowing an employee sees the actual performance of that person on the job, for example, how a service is offered, how different tasks are performed, and so on.
 Simply put, it helps a participant understand the nuances and multiple aspects of a specific job that can often be lost when trying to explain a position in a meeting.

-While job shadowing, a person observes the employees approach used to do that job, interacts with the employee frequently while being with them, gets to know about all necessary actions and steps, and understands the major and minor components of that job required to perform it in the best possible way.
+While job shadowing, a person observes the employee’s approach used to do that job and interacts with the employee frequently while being with them.
+Doing this helps them to know about all necessary actions and steps, and understands the major and minor components of that job required to perform it in the best possible way.

 While almost every job has some scope to allow job shadowing as part of employee training and development, there are a few professions wherein job shadowing is relatively more effective.

 Occupational therapists, surgeons, physicians, physical therapists, nurses, physiotherapists, and rescue workers.

 Woodworkers, carpenters, plumbers, electricians, painters, cooling and heating technicians, and more.

 Quality controllers, machine operators, toolmakers, machinists, die makers, and so on.

 The professions mentioned above are the ones where job shadowing is an important aspect of on-the-job training and learning.
 However, irrespective of the type of job and sector, job shadowing always helps in the gaining of knowledge and wisdom in a way far superior to most other methods.